kuzminRM/LongevityInTimeTestTask/README.md

 ## How to deploy
 1. Repeat steps 1-2 from dev setup instruction exept for `.env` file should be named as `.env.prod`
+2. Run `sudo docker-compose build`
-2. Run `docker-compose up -d` (or perform similar actions to run the project on bare hardware)
+3. Run `sudo docker-compose up -d` (or perform similar actions to run the project on bare hardware)